hyperledger/besu/docs/Permissions/Permissioning.md

 ## Permissions Configuration File

-The `permissions_config.toml` file contains the nodes and accounts whitelists.
-The `permissions_config.toml` must be in the [data directory](../Reference/Pantheon-CLI-Syntax.md#data-path) for the node.
+The permissions configuration file contains the nodes and accounts whitelists.
+If the [`--permissions-config-file`](../Reference/Pantheon-CLI-Syntax.md#permissions-config-file) option is not specified, the permissions configuration file must be called `permissions_config.toml` and must be in the [data directory](../Reference/Pantheon-CLI-Syntax.md#data-path) for the node.

+Use the [`--permissions-config-file`](../Reference/Pantheon-CLI-Syntax.md#permissions-config-file) option to specify a permissions configuration file in any location.

-!!! example "Example permissions_config.toml"
+!!! example "Example Permissions Configuration File"
     ```toml
     accounts-whitelist=["0xb9b81ee349c3807e46bc71aa2632203c5b462032", "0xb9b81ee349c3807e46bc71aa2632203c5b462034"]